Parks Project Updates

 Highway 96 Regional Trail Master Plan Amendment

-Ramsey County is planning to amend the 1996 Highway 96 Regional Trail Corridor Master Plan for a portion of the Highway 96 Regional Trail adjacent to Snail Lake Marsh in Shoreview, MN.
+Ramsey County Parks and Recreation Department is planning to amend the 1996 Highway 96 Regional Trail Corridor Master Plan for a portion of the Highway 96 Regional Trail adjacent to Snail Lake Marsh in Shoreview, MN.

 The master plan amendment is focused on an area south of the intersection of Highway 96 and Victoria Street that was acquired as open space by Ramsey County during 1976 and 1977.
-The addition of Snail Lake Marsh will provide 47 acres of passive recreation, including trail facilities, informal overlooks, and habitat restoration and interpretation along the Highway 96 Regional Trail.
+The addition of Snail Lake Marsh will provide 47 acres of passive recreation, including paved and natural surface trail facilities, informal seating areas, nature observation areas, habitat restoration and interpretation along the Highway 96 Regional Trail.

 Solicitation for public comment has closed for this project.